 Before leaving Eminonu, have a look and a quick walk around the beautiful New Mosque (Yeni Camii) – #4 on the map.
 It was built during the 17th century.

 Then, cross the Galata Bridge (#5) and reach Tünel (#6) by catching one of the oldest metros in the world.
-Enjoy a walk around the Galata Tower (#7), up the Istiklal Caddesi (#8), the most European street of Istanbul.
+Enjoy a walk around the Galata Tower (#7), up the Istiklal Caddesi (#8), the most European street in Istanbul.
 Then stop in the middle (near Galatasaray High School) for tea on the roof of Bar 360 (#9).
 It has unbeatable views of Istanbul.
 When you finally reach Taksim (#10), catch a bus to Ortakoy (#11).

 If you have time to spend three days in Istanbul (recommended!)

 Go to Asia

 Keep the Bosphorus Tour for the 3rd Day.
 Instead, on the second day, take a boat to Asia by boarding a ferry to Kadikoy from Eminonu!